 I’ve covered this before on Keeping Up With The Penguins, but here’s a recap: there are a lot of different opinions about what makes a reading list “diverse”, but my preferred definition is the inclusion of books by and about people who look and live differently to you.

-For me, that means including books by people of colour, people with disabilities, people with diverse sexualities, and people with different gender identities in my reading life.
+For me, that means including books by people of colour, people with disabilities, people with different sexualities, and people with different gender identities in my reading life.

 When I look back over the books I was assigned to read over the course of my education, I realise they were almost all written by (surprise, surprise) straight white cis-men.
 And most of those straight white cis-men did not have a disability, they lived comfortable middle-to-upper-class lives, and they held positions of relative privilege in their societies.